 About

-Joe Biden won the state of Arizona in the 2020 presidential race.
-The first news outlet to call Arizona in his favor was Fox News, which did so at 11:20 PM on Tuesday, Nov.
-3, followed by the Associated Press a few hours later, at 2:51 AM on Wednesday, Nov.
+Joe Biden won the state of Arizona in the 2020 presidential election—initially by a narrow margin of approximately 10,000 votes, winning 1,672,143 votes to Trump’s 1,661,686.
+As the first news outlet to do so, Fox News called Arizona in his favor at 11:20 pm on Tuesday, Nov.
+3, followed by the Associated Press a few hours later—at 2:51 am on Wednesday, Nov.
 4.

-After Election Day, many Arizona counties completed hand-count audits, including Maricopa County, the state’s largest.
-None of the initial audits found any significant irregularities that would have called Biden’s win into question.
+After Election Day, many Arizona counties—including the state’s largest, Maricopa County—completed hand count audits, none of which found any irregularities significant enough to have put Biden’s win in doubt.
 On Nov.
-30, 2020, Arizona’s then-Secretary of State Katie Hobbs certified Biden’s victory, awarding him the state’s 11 Electoral College votes.
+30, 2020, Arizona’s then Secretary of State Katie Hobbs (now governor) certified Biden’s victory, which confirmed his win of the state’s 11 Electoral College votes.

 However, in the midst of disinformation and lies about voter fraud spread by Trump and his allies, Arizona Senate Republicans demanded an additional forensic audit of votes in Maricopa County.
-The audit was funded by taxpayers and primarily conducted by Cyber Ninjas, a Florida-based company managed by Trump supporter and conspiracy theorist Doug Logan.
+Funded by taxpayers and private donors to the tune of $5.5 million, the audit was primarily conducted by Cyber Ninjas, a Florida-based company managed by Trump supporter and conspiracy theorist Doug Logan.

-When Maricopa County officially began the audit on April 22, 2021, it was expected to be completed in 60 days.
+When the audit officially began on April 22, 2021, it was expected to be completed in 60 days.
 However, the Maricopa County Board of Supervisors did not release a final report on the audit until March 23, 2022.
-In the end, the audit failed to find any evidence of systemic fraud, and the results showed that Biden’s margin of victory was actually greater than initially reported.
+In the end, it failed to surface any evidence of systemic fraud, and the results showed that Biden’s margin of victory was actually greater than initially reported, with the hand count revealing that Trump lost by 45,469 votes.

 Proponents

-- Within the Arizona Senate, the audit process was pushed by President Karen Fann, who as of 2022 was the national chair of the American Legislative Exchange Council (ALEC).
-She attempted to take a moderate position on the audit, calling it an exercise to improve elections.
-In response to a constituent who criticized the audit as a waste of money, Fann replied, “45% of all Arizona voters thinks there is a problem with the election system.
+- Arizona Senate President Karen Fann (R), who was also the 2022 national chair of the American Legislative Exchange Council (ALEC), pushed hard for the audit while calling it simply an exercise to improve elections.
+In response to a constituent who criticized the process as a waste of money, Fann replied, “45% of all Arizona voters thinks there is a problem with the election system.
 The audit is to disprove those theories or find ways to improve the system.”

-- Other Arizona state legislators who worked with Fann to push for an audit included Sen. Eddie Farnsworth, the chair of the Judiciary Committee who led the Senate’s issuance of initial subpoenas for all ballots in Maricopa County, and Rep. Mark Finchem, an extremist who called for auditing voting machines.
-Finchem, a member of the Oath Keepers, traveled to Washington for the Jan.
-6 events and was the 2022 GOP nominee for Arizona secretary of state, a race he ultimately lost to the incumbent, Katie Hobbs.
+- Other Arizona state legislators who worked with Fann to push for an audit included Senator Eddie Farnsworth (R), the chair of the Judiciary Committee who led the Senate’s issuance of initial subpoenas for all ballots in Maricopa County, and Representative Mark Finchem (R), an extremist who called for auditing voting machines.
+A member of the Oath Keepers, Finchem traveled to Washington for the Jan.
+6 events and was the 2022 GOP nominee for Arizona secretary of state, a race he ultimately lost.

 - Randy Pullen, the former chair of the Arizona Republican Party, acted as a “spokesman” of the Maricopa County audit.
-Pullen expressed his hope that the audit would impact the 2022 election because “people will be pissed.”
+He expressed his hope that the audit would result in higher turnout for the 2022 election because “people will be pissed.”

-- The audit itself had its own Twitter account to document and celebrate the process.
+- A Twitter account was established for the audit to document and celebrate the process.
 On May 4, 2021, whoever ran the account tweeted: “THE GREATEST AUDIT IN THE GALAXY CONTINUES!!”

 Funding

-- The primary funder of the Arizona audit was The America Project, a 501(c)(4) nonprofit run by former Overstock.com CEO Patrick Byrne.
-According to the Arizona Mirror, the group paid $3.2 million to fund the audit.
+- The America Project, a 501(c)(4) nonprofit run by former Overstock.com CEO Patrick Byrne, provided the primary funding for the Arizona audit.
+According to the Arizona Mirror, the group paid $3.2 million to fund it.
 Byrne is known for his involvement in right-wing conspiracies and was one of the leading proponents of the Big Lie.
 According to testimony from former White House Counsel Pat Cipollone, Byrne met with Trump on Dec.
 18, 2020 to discuss ways to overturn the election, including using the military to seize voting machines.

-- America’s Future, an advocacy group led by former National Security Advisor Gen. Michael Flynn, contributed over $976,000 to Cyber Ninjas to perform the audit.
+- America’s Future, an advocacy group led by Trump’s former National Security Advisor Michael Flynn, contributed more than $976,000 to Cyber Ninjas to perform the audit.
 After being pardoned by Trump for lying to the FBI, Flynn went on to become one of the most vocal advocates of baseless election fraud claims and QAnon conspiracies.

 - Defending the Republic, a 501(c)(4) led by Trump legal advisor Sydney Powell, also contributed $550,000 to Cyber Ninjas for the audit.
 Dominion Voting Systems filed defamation lawsuits against Powell for her claims that the company’s machines contributed to election fraud.